dibaroy24/static/README.md

 2) Installed Jenkins and necessary plugings along with Blue Ocean setup.

-3) Created a new repository in your GitHub account named 'static'.
-In the repo, create two files: "index.html" and "Jenkinsfile".
+3) Created a new repository in your GitHub account named 'static' with two files: "index.html" and "Jenkinsfile".

 4)